 Why is arthroplasty performed?

-An arthroplasty is a surgery that your doctor may recommend for severe joint damage caused by:
+Your doctor may recommend an arthroplasty to treat severe joint damage caused by:

 Joint injuries, including fractures, torn ligaments, and torn cartilage, which may le